-Your “ear popping” problem could stem from nasal congestion related to allergy, a sinus condition, or a chronic upper respiratory infection.
+Your problem could stem from nasal congestion related to allergy, a sinus condition, or a chronic upper respiratory infection.
 In addition to sniffing, yawning or swallowing, you may be able to relieve the pressure by gargling with warm salt water, which can help clear the Eustachian tubes.
 Sucking on candy or chewing gum may also help.
-You also could consider using a nasal decongestant or an antihistamine before flying or other changes in altitude.
+Consider using a nasal decongestant or an antihistamine before flying, going to high altitude, or diving.
 Try to avoid flying when you have a cold or flare-up of an allergy.

-If the problem continues, see a physician who can examine your ear to see if the eardrum is pulled inwards, indicating unbalanced pressure.
-The doctor will also check to see if there is fluid behind your eardrum and if you have a perforated eardrum.
+If the problem continues, ask a physician to examine your ear to see if the eardrum is pulled inwards, indicating unbalanced pressure.
+The doctor will also check to see if an eardrum is perforated or has fluid behind it.
 The medical treatment for ear barotrauma involves decongestant nasal sprays, oral decongestants, or oral antihistamines.
 If an ear infection develops, your doctor probably will prescribe an antibiotic.
 A perforated eardrum usually heals on its own; sometimes, fluid behind the eardrum has to be drained.

 Andrew Weil, M.D.